tigellus/Markdown/4. Pulmonary Mechanical Ventilation/09. Routes & Modes of Mechanical Ventilation/Routes & Modes of Mechanical Ventilation.md

 [WRONG] Tidal Volume and Respiratory Rate

 # Question 18
-One of the following modes of ventilation reduces the work of breathing by overcoming the resistance created by ventilator tubing
+Which of following modes of ventilation reduces the work of breathing by overcoming the resistance created by ventilator tubing but requires the patient to trigger all breaths?

 [WRONG] Controlled Mandatory Ventilation
 [WRONG] Synchronous Intermittent Mandatory Ventilation